How to Use a Table Runner

 How do I choose the right fabric?

-Just like tablecloths, there are a variety of styles of table runners.
+Just like tablecloths and linens, there are a variety of styles of table runners.
 Casual, everyday table runners are often in easy-to-care-for cotton and twill.
 Lacy table runners look more traditional.
 Runners in luxurious fabrics such as velvet or silk provide an upscale look.
 Let your occasion help you decide which table runner to choose.
 It is not uncommon to have several different table runners to fit multiple occasions.

 How do I decorate with table runners?